 Have you heard of the one-pair-of-shoes rule?
 We’ve twisted it a bit and suggest you follow our one-pair-of-boots rule instead.
 In other words, pack boots, not shoes.
 Boots are great: they keep your feet warm and dry better than sneakers or flats.
 They match virtually everything.
-And you can walk for hours in them.
+And you can walk for hours in them, even from your Chamonix accommodation to the lifts or the slopes.
 Warmth, fashion and comfort checks.

 6. Warm and Lightweight Socks